voxpupuli/onceover/README.md

     exclude: 'windows_nodes' # Then remove the windows ones from that list
 ```

-It's important to note that in order to reference a group using the *include/exclude* syntax is has to have been defined already i.e. it has to come above the group that references it
+It's important to note that in order to reference a group using the *include/exclude* syntax it has to have been defined already i.e. it has to come above the group that references it

 #### Examples